 D12.7 report: Data management plan

-This deliverable provides the Data Management Plan, which details how data will be stored, tagged and archived throughout and after the project.
-The DMP deals with how data will be stored in a secure and privacy-safeguarding way, and how reuse and sharing after the project will be ensured.
-The deliverable also provides governance arrangements on how to carry out the DMP in practice.
-The deliverable is considered a living document that will be updated over the course of the project, when necessary from law or changes in policies by the EU Commission or one of the partners. d12.7
+This deliverable provides an updated Data Management Plan, which details how data are stored, tagged and archived throughout and after the project.
+The Data Management Plan deals with how data will be stored in a secure and privacy-safeguarding way, and how reuse and sharing after the project will be ensured.
+The deliverable also provides governance arrangements on how to carry out the Data Management Plan in practice.
+The deliverable is considered a living document that has been updated during the project, when necessary from law or changes in policies by the EU Commission or one of the partners. d12.7